TimBoonstra/uSync/Changes/format.md

 Our recommendation is to perform a new export when the format version changes

 ## v9.0.4
-- Tabs are also syncronized wit their key value
+- ContentType/MediaType/MemberType Groups/Tabs are also syncronized with their key value
 - Nested nested content blocks (content blocks inside other content blocks) are serialized as escaped json to help with publish formatting.

 _As with all format updates, these chnges are not required and the functionalty will fall back when using older files - but will be faster when using upto date format version._